 One such study compared the cognitive benefits of yoga compared to running in a small group of young undergraduate women.

 A single 20-minute session of Hatha yoga showed improved executive function (speed of processing and accuracy in tests of working memory) to a significantly greater extent compared to an equivalent time spent exercising on a treadmill.
 Here the effect was immediate with the mental boost lasting around 40 minutes.
 It’s thought that the difference is partly because regular aerobic exercise contributes improved cognition through a more delayed effect starting several hours after the activity.

 Why is yoga so helpful?
-Because it requires a mindful practice of focus on the breath and an increased awareness of the postures being practiced, that stimulates the brain to think in a different way.
+Because it requires a mindful practice of focus on the breath and increased awareness of the postures being practised, that stimulates the brain to think in a different way.

 New research has now directly compared the effectiveness of yoga and meditation to memory training.
 In a pilot study, participants were allocated to either 12 weekly sessions of Kundalini style yoga and meditation or memory enhancement training.

 After 12 weeks both groups showed improved verbal memory function but the yoga group also showed improvement in visual-spatial memory.
 In other words, you’re going to remember where you parked your car more easily!